dotnet/docs-maui/docs/user-interface/pop-ups.md

 Debug.WriteLine("Action: " + action);
 ```

-The action sheet is displayed and after the user taps one of the buttons, the button label will be returned as a `string`.
+This code displays the action sheet and after the user taps one of the buttons, the button label will be returned as a `string`.

 :::image type="content" source="media/pop-ups/simple-actionsheet.png" alt-text="Screenshot of an action sheet dialog.":::

+> [!NOTE]
+> Action sheets can be dismissed on touch platforms, and Mac Catalyst, by tapping on the page outside the action sheet.
+On Windows, action sheets can be dismissed with the escape key and by clicking on the page outside the action sheet.

 Action sheets also support a destroy button, which is a button that represents destructive behavior.
 The destroy button can be specified as the third string argument to the <xref:Microsoft.Maui.Controls.Page.DisplayActionSheet%2A> method, or can be left `null`.
 The following example specifies a destroy button: